hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 > **NOTE**: In some browsers and operating systems you may need to use Ctrl-Shift-C / Ctrl-Shift-V to copy/paste!

-Please be very aware, this is a work in progress as the feature is changing and evolving.
-There may be some bugs/typo's, and we very much welcome feedback on the content, what's missing, what would be good to have, etc. Please feel free to submit PR's or raise [GitHub](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds) issues, we welcome the feedback!

-We are also excited to continueb to evolve this lab.
-Let us know what we can add to make it work even better for your needs.
+We very much welcome feedback on the content, what's missing, what would be good to have, etc. Please feel free to submit PR's or raise [GitHub](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds) issues!
+We are always excited to continue to evolve this lab to fit your requirements.
+So please do let us know what we can add to make it work even better for your needs.

 Ok, ready?

 Let's begin!